SumoLogic/sumologic-documentation/docs/search/copilot.md

 * If both latitude and longitude fields exist, it returns a MAP chart type.
 * If there is only one field and one record, it returns an SVP chart type.
 Example query: `(_sourceCategory=ic/linux/gcp) | count by %"_sourcename" | count`
 * If a `sort` operator is present and there are string fields, it returns a TABLE.
 Given that there is a `sort` operator, probably the user is interested in `count`.
 Query: `(_sourceCategory=ic/linux/gcp) | count by %"_sourcename" | sort by _count`
-* If there is a `_timeslice` field, it returns LINE chart type if there are numeric fields or a TABLE chart type if there are string fields.
+* If there is a `_timeslice` field, it returns a LINE chart type if there are numeric fields or a TABLE chart type if there are string fields.
 * If there is one string field, one numeric field, and record count is less than 6, it returns a PIE chart type.
 Query: `(_sourceCategory=ic/linux/gcp) | count by %"_sourcename"`.
-* If there is one string field, less than 3 numeric field, and record count is less than 20, it returns a LINE chart.
+* If there is one string field, less than 3 numeric fields, and record count is less than 20, it returns a LINE chart.
 * If none of the above conditions are met, it defaults to returning a TABLE chart type.

 If required, select your preferred chart type, such as **Table**, **Bar**, **Column**, or **Line** view to visualize your results.
 You can also click **Add to Dashboard** to export an AI-generated dashboard for root cause analysis.